torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 nr_open
 -------

-This denotes the maximum number of file-handles a process can allocate.
-Default value is 1024*1024 (1048576) which should be enough for most machines.
+This deyestes the maximum number of file-handles a process can allocate.
+Default value is 1024*1024 (1048576) which should be eyesugh for most machines.
 Actual limit depends on RLIMIT_NOFILE resource limit.

-inode-max, inode-nr & inode-state
+iyesde-max, iyesde-nr & iyesde-state
 ---------------------------------

-As with file handles, the kernel allocates the inode structures dynamically, but can't free them yet.
+As with file handles, the kernel allocates the iyesde structures dynamically, but can't free them yet.

-The value in inode-max denotes the maximum number of inode handlers.
-This value should be 3-4 times larger than the value in file-max, since stdin, stdout and network sockets also need an inode struct to handle them.
-When you regularly run out of inodes, you need to increase this value.
+The value in iyesde-max deyestes the maximum number of iyesde handlers.
+This value should be 3-4 times larger than the value in file-max, since stdin, stdout and network sockets also need an iyesde struct to handle them.
+When you regularly run out of iyesdes, you need to increase this value.

-The file inode-nr contains the first two items from inode-state, so we'll skip to that file...
+The file iyesde-nr contains the first two items from iyesde-state, so we'll skip to that file...

-Inode-state contains three actual numbers and four dummies.
+Iyesde-state contains three actual numbers and four dummies.
-The actual numbers are, in order of appearance, nr_inodes, nr_free_inodes and preshrink.
+The actual numbers are, in order of appearance, nr_iyesdes, nr_free_iyesdes and preshrink.

-Nr_inodes stands for the number of inodes the system has allocated, this can be slightly more than inode-max because Linux allocates them one pageful at a time.
+Nr_iyesdes stands for the number of iyesdes the system has allocated, this can be slightly more than iyesde-max because Linux allocates them one pageful at a time.

-Nr_free_inodes represents the number of free inodes (?) and preshrink is nonzero when the nr_inodes > inode-max and the system needs to prune the inode list instead of allocating more.
+Nr_free_iyesdes represents the number of free iyesdes (?) and preshrink is yesnzero when the nr_iyesdes > iyesde-max and the system needs to prune the iyesde list instead of allocating more.